ArjayS/rent_my_stuff_api/README.md

 # Rent My Stuff API

 This is the server-side of our app, rent_my_stuff_api.
-The technology used on the server side are, as follows,
+The technology used on the server-side are, as follows,

 ```js
   "bcrypt": "^5.1.0",